 Operations and maintenance agreement - The Project is being operated and maintained pursuant to an operating and maintenance agreement with the operator, which expired in November 2020.
 After the initial term, the operating and maintenance agreement was renewed for 10 years, expiring in 2029.
-Total expense under the operations and maintenance agreement amounted to \$418 and \$383 for the years ended December 31, 2023 and 2022, respectively.
+Total expense under the operations and maintenance agreement amounted to \$460 and \$418 for the years ended December 31, 2024 and 2023, respectively.

-Service agreements - There are two service agreements for each of the manufacturers of the 62 turbines for TWPA.
+Service agreements - There are two service agreements for each of the two manufacturers of the 62 turbines for TWPA.
 One service agreement is for 42 turbines and expires in 2029.
-The other service agreement for 20 turbines and expires in 2029.
+The other service agreement is for 20 turbines and also expires in 2029.
 Both service agreements are for standard operations and maintenance on the respective manufacturer's turbines over the life of the agreement.
 Both service agreements include warranty provisions, as well as performance and availability guarantees.

 The Authority also has a Balancing Services Agreement with a third party.
-This Service Agreement provides for integration of TWPA schedules, and makes the energy scheduled firm in nature.
+This agreement provides for integration of TWPA schedules and makes the energy scheduled firm in nature.

 The Authority also has two interconnection and transmission agreements with local utilities in the Pacific Northwest.
 The interconnection agreements allow for the delivery of the wind energy output to various delivery points in the northwest United States.
-One agreement has a one-year automatic renewal thereafter and the other agreement expires in 2029 and has a 10-year renewal option.
-Total expenses under the Authority's service, interconnection and transmission agreements amounted to \$8,362 and \$7,101 for the years ended December 31, 2023 and 2022, respectively.
+One agreement has a one-year automatic renewal thereafter, and the other agreement expires in 2029 and has a 10-year renewal option.
+Total expenses under the Authority's service and interconnection and transmission agreements amounted to \$7,419 and \$8,362 for the years ended December 31, 2024 and 2023, respectively.